academic shizz

 what i worked as: Business Development Associate

-biggest takeaway: the importance of leveraging personal relationships, in this case the CEO’s relationships, to secure those first clients and build early traction. building early traction is necessary so that the team is motivated to continue putting in the work.
+biggest takeaway: the importance of leveraging personal relationships, in this case the CEO’s relationships, to secure those first clients and build early traction. (building early traction is vital so that the team is motivated to continue putting in the work.)

 what i worked as: Community Engagement Officer